 Y0u can watch the programme [here]

 The programme basically is about Alicia Douvall, a glamour model who is addicted to plastic surgery (to the point of having 16 boob jobs), who has a 17 year old daughter called Georgia.
-With the arrival of baby Papaya, we witness the changes the family face and how Georgia is affected by the arrival.
+If you’re looking for a boob job yourself, Alicia recommends speaking to surgeons all over the world to find the best one for you, from Breast Augmentation Surgery in Westchester to Australia, you need to make sure you find the best surgeon for you.
+However, with the arrival of baby Papaya, we witness the changes the family face and how Georgia is affected by the arrival.
 As there doesn’t appear to be a father figure in the girls lives, Georgia takes a lot of responsibility and aids her mother quite a bit.
 We get an insight into their every day life.

 I don’t want to get too much into ranting and raving about Alicia Douvall and her lifestyle but I just want to say that I was really impressed with her strict upbringing choices when it came to her daughter Georgia.
 Rather than labelling the programme ‘Glamour Model Mum..’ they should just name it ‘Model Mum’ because even with her flaws and issues, she truly is a model mother in my opinion (you are free to disagree).
 Is she perfect at parenting?
 Of course not, but have you met anyone who is?